 3. Two-storey extensions

-Two-storey extensions create extra floor space on two different levels of your home.
+Two-storey extensions create extra floor space on two different levels of a home.
 Again, they are commonly used on period properties.

-These extensions allow you to extend their kitchen or living area, while also adding an extra bedroom or bathroom, in one project.
+These extensions allow owners to extend their kitchen or living area, while also adding an extra bedroom or bathroom, in one project.
 Generally, the extra cost of a two-storey extension scales well.

 4. Side extensions